dataArtisans/flink-training-web/devEnvSetup.md

 ### 4. Execute and debug a Flink program in an IDE

 Flink programs can be executed and debugged from within an IDE.
 This significantly eases the development process and gives a programming experience similar to working on a regular Java application.
 Starting a Flink program in your IDE is as easy as starting its `main()` method.
 Under the hood, the `ExecutionEnvironment` will start a local Flink instance within the execution process.
-Hence it is also possible to put brakepoints everywhere in your code and debug it.
+Hence it is also possible to put breakpoints everywhere in your code and debug it.

 Assuming you have an IDE with a Flink quickstart project imported, you can execute and debug the example `WordCount` program which is included in the quickstart project as follows:

 - Open the `org.apache.flink.quickstart.WordCount` class in your IDE
-- Place a break point somewhere in the `flatMap()` method of the `LineSplitter` class which is inlined defined in the `WordCount` class.
+- Place a breakpoint somewhere in the `flatMap()` method of the `LineSplitter` class which is defined in the `WordCount` class.
 - Execute or debug the `main()` method of the `WordCount` class using your IDE.

 ### 5. Install Flink for local execution

-In order to execute program on a running Flink instance (and not from within your IDE) you need to install Flink on your machine.
+In order to execute programs on a running Flink instance (rather than from within your IDE) you need to install Flink on your machine.
 To do so, follow these steps:

 - Download the Apache Flink 1.1.1 release from the [download page](http://flink.apache.org/downloads.html)
 - Extract the downloaded `.tgz` archive